 7. Cancer: Some studies have shown that oregano oil may help to prevent and treat certain types of cancer.

-See also Rose Geranium Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Niaouli Essential Oil: A Guide to Benefits, Uses and Side Effects

 8. Stress: Oregano oil can help to reduce stress and anxiety.